 So anyone searching for a combo of mid to long-term recommendations is in good company.

-On the other side of the coin, this newsletter may not appeal to someone in the market for short-term plays.
+On the other side of the coin, this newsletter is not a good fit for day trading.

-Chaikin Analytics is a great publisher, and its services are worth the price of admission.
+Based on a thorough Chaikin Analytics review, it is a great publisher, and its services are worth the price of admission.

 The Power Gauge Report is one of the most accessible out of the lineup.